andre-j3sus/ist-meic-notes/1st-semester/dad/7-transactional-causal-consistency.md

 > **Transactional Causal Consistency** is a consistency model that provides causal consistency guarantees for transactions.

-> **Casual Consistency** is a consistency model that guarantees that if a process reads the latest version of a data item, it will read the latest version of all data items that are **causally related** - i.e., if one data item is updated based on another, the process will read the latest version of both;
+> **Causal Consistency** is a consistency model that guarantees that if a process reads the latest version of a data item, it will read the latest version of all data items that are **causally related** - i.e., if one data item is updated based on another, the process will read the latest version of both;

 * Strong consistency model that ensures **high availability**;
 * **Does not require ordering concurrent operations** originated at different nodes - operations can be **executed locally and propagated asynchronously**.